-- 1) VIRCAM howfs acq domescreen.tsf

-- Set mode to HOWFS.

-- Select HOWFS beam-splitter filter.

-- Move telescope to the dome screen.

-- Switch on illumination

-- 2) VIRCAM howfs cal domeflat.tsf
+2) VIRCAM howfs cal domeflat.tsf

-- Select exposure time and make dome flat-field calibration exposures.

-- Switch off illumination.
+- Set mode to HOWFS. - Select HOWFS beam-splitter filter. - Move telescope to the dome screen. - Switch on flat-field illumination and wait for lamp to stabilise - Select exposure time and make dome flat-field calibration exposures. - Switch off flat-field illumination (since this is the last template in the OB requiring the lamp, in this example).